 Erna Piechna-Sowersby (CH)

-Skill Level – some experience in kiln forming is useful.
+Skill level: some experience in kiln working is advantageous.

 - Casting – Cross Sections – Erna Piechna-Sowersby – 20 – 22 August 2015

 - Casting – Cross Sections – Erna Piechna-Sowersby – 21. – 23.
 August 2014